https://killexams.com/pass4sure/exam-detail/CRNA

 Answer: D

-ch of the following is an advantage of using a laryngeal mask airway
+Which of the following is an advantage of using a laryngeal mask airway (LMA) during anesthesia?

 Explanation: One advantage of using a laryngeal mask airway (LMA) during anesthesia is that it reduces the risk of aspiration of gastric contents.
 The LMA is a supraglottic airway device that sits above the vocal cords and forms a seal around the laryngeal inlet.
 This helps to prevent regurgitation and aspiration of stomach contents into the lungs during anesthesia.